anujshukla-1987/helloworld-fargate/README.md

 7. Once stack is completed completely you will get fargate service url for Application.

 8. This stack is also creating a CodeBuild pipeline which can do rolling updates to the infra.
+So chnage anything in app.js and commit it again.
+Go to Codebuild console and build the project already configured.
+It will trigger build pipeline which automatically updates Fargate cluster with new containers while draining the old ones